 Users can add features and further extend the functionality of their store with official extensions from the WooCommerce Marketplace.

-OpenCart and WooCommerce Pros and Cons
+OpenCart and WooCommerce: Pros and Cons

-Why You Should Consider Moving From OpenCart to WooCommerce
+Why Should You Consider Moving From OpenCart to WooCommerce

 WooCommerce is far more popular than OpenCart.
 But what lies behind this popularity?
 Let’s look at some of the factors that entice users to choose WooCommerce.